spring-attic/spring-xd-samples/batch-hashtag-count/README.md

 ## Running the Sample

-In the batch-directory
+In the batch-directory execute

-	$ cp target/batch-hashtag-count-1.0.0.BUILD-SNAPSHOT-bin/modules/job/* $XD_HOME/modules/job
+	$ ./copy-files.sh

-	$ cp target/batch-hashtag-count-1.0.0.BUILD-SNAPSHOT-bin/lib/* $XD_HOME/lib
+Which will copy the job definition and jar file into $XD_HOME/modules/job/hashtagcount

-Now your Sample is ready to be executed.
-Start your *Spring XD* admin server (If it was already running, you must restart it):
+Now your sample is ready to be executed.
+The simplest way to run Spring XD is using the singlenode server.

 	xd/bin>$ ./xd-singlenode